brbarnett/brbarnett.github.io/_posts/2019-1-16-using-azure-pipelines-to-publish-nuget-packages-to-a-private-artifacts-feed.md

 ## CI and CD builds
 We have two build definitions in this project that accomplish different goals:

 - CI build - this build is kicked off automatically on a feature branch when a PR is created due to a build validation step on the master branch policy.
-Its job is to restore packages and build each of the `lib` and `test` projects, and then to run our unit tests to promote code quality.
+Its job is to restore packages and build each of the `lib` and `test` projects and then to run our unit tests to promote code quality.
 - CD build - this build is kicked off automatically on the master branch using a CI trigger defined in the build definition.
 It does everything the CI build does, but it also packs our build artifacts into versioned NuGet packages and publishes those packages for use by our Release pipeline.

 Note that the CD build is actually creating two packages: `[major].[minor].[buildId]` and `[major].[minor].[buildId]-prerelease`.
 We did this for two reasons: